Evaluation Tools

 The evaluation criteria and scoring methodology should have been determined as part of the Develop Documents stage and published to tenderers in the Invitation to Tender (ITT).

-The role of the Procurement Officer in the evaluation panel is to ensure an impartial and objective approach is taken to the evaluation of tenders.
+The role of the buyer in the evaluation panel is to ensure an impartial and objective approach is taken to the evaluation of tenders.
 Some suggested ”Dos and Don’ts” are listed below:

 The tender evaluation stage may be accompanied by Presentations/Site Visits.